 The SWAMP supports verification through GitHub accounts, Google accounts, and university accounts affiliated with CI Logon, as well as the ability to create an account with SWAMP.

 Q: Are the uploaded projects and tools available to the public, or do I have an option to set them private?

 A: Any project, as in software package, uploaded to the SWAMP is assumed to be private unless explicitly shared with other SWAMP users.
 Users control access to their software packages and assessment results by controlling which Projects can access the software or results.
 Project owners control membership in their projects.

 To make a software package or tool public, contact firstname.lastname@example.org.
 The owner of the software package or tool can change sharing options for software packages or tools at any time.

 Q: How does the SWAMP compare to other similar services?

 A: The SWAMP facility is unique in offering access to multiple tools, the automation and computing capacity needed to support continuous assurance, and an integrated viewer for assessment results from multiple tools.
-Unlike other similar offerings of no-cost software assessment services by commercial entities, the SWAMP is designed, built, and operated by a partnership of four not-for-profit research institutions that have a long, demonstrated commitment to open source, cybersecurity, and software assessment and are driven by an underpinning vision of an open software assurance framework that facilitates easy adoption of new software analysis technologies.
+Unlike similar offerings of no-cost software assessment services by commercial entities, the SWAMP is designed, built, and operated by a partnership of four not-for-profit research institutions with a long, demonstrated commitment to open source, cybersecurity, and software assessment, driven by an underpinning vision of an open software assurance framework that facilitates easy adoption of new software analysis technologies.

 Q: What is software assurance and how does it relate to national security?